 - A one-on-one management tool to help hold managers accountable for keeping these meetings and making them a priority.

 - Collaborative agendas where managers and team members can both add topics for discussion in the next one-on-one.
-This can help ensure that the conversations don’t always focus on current workload, but also include future goals and growth opportunities.
+This can help ensure that the conversations don’t always focus on the current workload, but also include future goals and growth opportunities.

 - Performance snapshots to make it easy for managers to see and acknowledge successes, as well as encourage improvement in areas where performance is less than ideal.

 Empowering teams with the tools to ensure feedback and performance assessment are consistent can help boost engagement, strengthen employee-manager relationships, and ultimately improve productivity while cutting out the potentially crippling costs of annual reviews.

 Benefits of Replacing the Annual Review Across the Entire Organization